arthurbrenno/intellibricks/README.md

     ]
 ```

 IntelliBricks gives you the power to obtain more robust, structured data from LLMs through the use of *Structured Outputs*.
-It also provides powerful tools for observability with Langfuse, it's own ChainOfThought class, so you don't have to write your own.
+It also provides powerful tools for observability with Langfuse and it's own ChainOfThought class, so you don't have to write your own.
 Here's an example:

 ```python
 from typing import Annotated